MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 ### Database
-- In this section, I will implement database connectivity and I will be using JDBC technology and [Postgress](https://www.postgresql.org/) as database storage for this application.
+- I will be using Postgress[Postgress](https://www.postgresql.org/) as database storage for this application.

 ### Host
 - This application will be hosted on AWS on one of the EC2 instance